ABTech/tracker/README.md

 The tech tracker is a specialized web application used internally by Carnegie Mellon University's Activities Board Technical Committee.
 Its major features are event planning/organization, incoming email management, financial tracking, and membership management (including payroll and timecard generation).
 It was originally written in ~2003 in perl-style Rails 1.x, and through the years has been taken over and upgraded by various techies.

-The current version of Tracker uses Ruby 2.5.8 and Rails 6.0.4.4.
-Postfix is used for sending emails, and Sphinx is used for searching events.
+The current version of Tracker uses Ruby 2.7.5 and Rails 6.1.4.4.
+The OS sendmail is used for sending emails, and Sphinx is used for searching events.

 ## Development Notes